thoughtbot/ruby-science/book/solutions/extract_decorator.md

 #### Change Decorator to Follow Component Interface

-In the end, the component we want to wrap with our decorator is the summarizer, so we want the decorator to obey the same interface as its component, the summarizer.
+In the end, the component we want to wrap with our decorator is the summarizer, so we want the decorator to obey the same interface as its component—the summarizer.
 Let's rename our only public method so that it follows the summarizer interface: